Need a break from current events? This heartwarming cello movie is about life, death, and cello – and it’s free to watch on YouTube.*

 Today’s cello movie is the Academy Award-winning 1996 Czech film, Kolja (or Kolya), based on a story by Pavel Taussig.
 Set 1988-89 in what was then Czechoslovakia, right before the Velvet Revolution, this film explores what is important in life – family, music, life, and death.

-The main character, František Louka, is a womanizing, self-professed confirmed bachelor, and professional cellist.
-He has been forced out of the symphony due to his politics and family connections and is barely making a living by playing for funerals at the Prague crematorium.
+The main character, František Louka, is a womanizing, self-professed confirmed bachelor and professional cellist.
+Due to his politics and family connections, he has been forced out of the symphony and is barely making a living by playing for funerals at the Prague crematorium.

-At the opening of the film, Louka struggles to pay his bills and emotionally distances himself from others.
+At the film’s opening, Louka struggles to pay his bills and emotionally distances himself from others.

 A Failed Marriage